spacetelescope/poppy/docs/relnotes.rst

  * Flip the sign of defocus applied via the `ThinLens` class, such that positive defocus means a converging lens and negative defocus means diverging. (`#164 <https://github.com/mperrin/poppy/issues/164>`_; @mperrin)
+ * ``FITSOpticalElement`` gets new options ``flip_x`` and ``flip_y`` to flip orientations of the file data.
+ * When displaying wavefront phases, mask out and don't show the phase for any region with intensity less than 1/100th of the mean intensity of the wavefront.
+This is to make the display less visually cluttered with near-meaningless noise, especially in cases where a Rotation has sprayed numerical interpolation noise outside of the true beam.
+The underlying Wavefront values aren't affected at all, this just pre-filters a copy of the phase before sending it to matplotlib.imshow.